This post may contain affiliate links. Please see my disclosure policy for details.

 Well, you’ve just been initiated on the Faringdon FUN trail with its Frivolously Unnecessary Notices!
 Lord Berners was known for teasing the residents and this was just one of the many curious things he did.

-He put up these pointless signs in 1935 and although many were covered and even destroyed in the past, the town have now restored all 12.
+He put up these pointless signs in 1935 and although many were covered and even destroyed in the past, the town has now restored all 12.

 After a study performed by Oxford University, they discovered that the trails mark out the shape of a Giraffe’s head – Berner’s favourite animal.